Valeri4n/Chia-Farm-Tools/chia-tools/README.md

 `watch -n 20 "echo|chia plotnft show|sed -n -e '12p;15,19p'|sed -n 'h;n;G;p;n;p;n;p;n;p;n;p'"`
 `watch -n 20 "echo|chia plotnft show|sed -n -e '8p;11,15p'|sed -n 'h;n;G;p;n;p;n;p;n;p;n;p'"`
 ### wallet_check.sh
-This script will get current chia price and wallet for current value and will run on a continuous loop
+This script will get current chia price and wallet for current value and will run on a continuous loop.
 ### wallet_transaction_capture.sh
 This script will get all wallet transactions for a given time period, or all transactions, and include the chia price to the nearest hour prior to the transaction.
 Output file is csv format with semicolon delimiter ( ; ).